junkunyuan/customize-arXiv-push/README.md

 # customize-arXiv-push
 - It is an easy-to-use tool to customize your arXiv paper push.

-- It can extract recent arXiv papers of your interested authors and titles.
+- It can extract recent arXiv papers with your interested authors and titles.

-- And push the information to your email every day/weak.
+- And push the information to your computer every day/weak.

 - If you would like to contribute to our repository or have any questions/advice, see [Contributing & Contact](#contributing--contact).